 3. Wildlife Resistant Planting

 Like camouflage planting, you can use wildlife-resistant plants in your garden.
 If you plant garlic cloves, they deter squirrels (plus, you get fresh garlic!).
-Lavender is a known animal deterrent and can be both beautiful and useful to have around the house.
+Lavender is a known animal deterrent and can be both beautiful and useful to have around the property.
 Other animal repelling plants are sage, catmint, yarrow, rose of sharon, lantana, and verbena, to name a few!

 4. Animal Repellents